 Ramsey Russell: A new chapter starting to be written.
 You’re hunting with Chuck and Mike.
 You eat some basic duck poppers.
 This is organic meat.
 I need to get into this.
 What was it like when you hunt with decoys and pieces of brick tied on mason line?
 When did you kill your first duck?
 When did you put it together yourself, and how did that feel?
 Talk about that first duck.

 Jason Cramer: I would say it was probably no joke.
-Two years after I’d killed that Rosie Bill with your Benelli.
+Two years after I’d killed that Rosy Bill with your Benelli.
 And I don’t know.
 I can do this.
 This is cool.
 And then I just, I know.
 Mark.
 I know it, Terry, and I’m just obsessed about trying to learn some biggers.
 Trying to learn stuff of just some techniques and tips.

 Ramsey Russell: And then you kind of just kind of snap.
 You figured it out, but you always learn, and I’m always learning.